Bladder and Cloacal Exstrophy

 After closure of the exstrophic bladder in childhood, the resulting function of the bladder is different for every patient and can change with time.
 A urologist can work with you to achieve your goals regarding urinary continence, as well as sexual function and fertility.

-The Northwestern Medicine Transitional Urology Program provides comprehensive and continuous care for all congenital conditions of the genitourinary system.
+The Northwestern Medicine Congenital Urology Program provides comprehensive and continuous care for all congenital conditions of the genitourinary system.
 Our team of experienced urologists has specialized training to facilitate uninterrupted care for all patients with long-term urologic problems diagnosed in childhood.